NVIDIA/fsi-samples/nlp_demo_riva/README.md

 https://ip:8888
 ```

 Note, it is required to use `https://` connection to get the browser microphone to work remotely.
+Note, you might need to accept the risk warning from the browser to proceed.
 Have fun playing with it!

 To shut down the demo
 ```bash